RedHatInsights/patchman-engine/README.md

 docker-compose down       # Stop and remove containers
 ~~~

+#### VMaaS
+This project uses [VMaaS](https://github.com/RedHatInsights/vmaas) for retrieving information about advisories, and resolving which advisories can be applied to whic systems.
+For local development, you need to clone VMaaS, and deploy it alongside this project.

 ### Cloud deployment
 Relies on the [ocdeployer](https://github.com/bsquizz/ocdeployer) tool.
 This tool reads templates and supporting configuration files from the `openshift` directory, and
 deploys the resulting openshfit templates into specified cluster.